 During the show in the evening we got to sit in the wings backstage, where we could see the performance from a completely new point of view.
 We observed how the tech crew were working and how the dancers were behaving “off- stage”.
 It was fascinating to see how many people it actually takes to be backstage to make a show this spectacular.
 I have learned so many new things, just in these few days in Cardiff.
 I have been challenged to take responsibility in various areas and talked to different people in the industry.
 Tomorrow we head off to the next city which is Salford, and I cannot wait to see what it has to bring.

-Students at Liverpool Institute of Performing Arts, Synne Knudtzon
+Synne Knudtzon is a student at Liverpool Institute of Performing Arts